Building a Healthy Relationship with News - Avoiding Burnout from Information Overload

 The Brain Science of Doomscrolling

-"Doomscrolling," the compulsive consumption of bad news, became widely recognized after 2020.
+The compulsive act of endlessly scrolling through bad news is called "doomscrolling," a phenomenon that became widely recognized after 2020.
 The inability to stop has a neuroscientific explanation.

 The human brain evolved to prioritize danger-related information, a phenomenon called "negativity bias."
 Negative news stimulates the amygdala, creating an urge to gather more information.
 But modern news feeds update infinitely, so the feeling of "having enough information" never arrives.
 The result is a cycle where anxiety remains unresolved, driving further scrolling.